 In situations where you receive a notification from the registrar and decide to abandon the original registration, did you try to find a different domain name to use instead?

+Please figure out why so many, many, many, many Registrants are turning back.
+The STI tried to phrase the Trademark Claims notice for the specific purpose of not “chilling speech.”
+What can we do to make the Trademark Claims notice better, clearer, more easily understood and accessible – to that all legal, non-infringing and/or noncommercial registrations more easily and quickly go through?

 TMCH Protection of Trademark Holder Rights